-Community Infrastructure Levy (CIL) - Total money available (not allocated for any project) at 1 April 2021 and 1 September 2021 Funding source Amount at 1 April 2021 (£) Amount at 1 September 2021 (£) What can the money be used for?
-Strategic CIL (80%) £246,815 £48,159 Available to the Council in the Capital Budget setting process.
-It is imperative that the Strategic CIL fund is used for specific infrastructure projects and types of infrastructure set out in the infrastructure list.
-CIL Neighbourhood Fund (15%) £5,256 £9,030 Allocated through the CIL Neighbourhood Fund in associated with Gosport Voluntary Action.
-Provides grants for infrastructure- related projects.
-Administrative CIL (5%) £902 £3,010 To be used for the Council to administer the collection and distribution of CIL including the Neighbourhood Portion.
+80% £369,025 for the Strategic CIL fund Available to the Council in the Capital Budget setting process.
+It is imperative that the Strategic CIL fund is used for specific infrastructure projects and types of infrastructure set out in the infrastructure list (formerly Regulation 123 list).
+Please note: since March 2022 there has been significant reorganisation of the projects being funded 4.50/ 000 410 using Strategic CIL.
+This will be reported in the next IFS in 2023.
+NEIGHBOURHOOD FUND 15% £39,410 for the CIL Neighbourhood Fund This was previously allocated through the CIL Neighbourhood Fund in association with Gosport Voluntary Action.
+A new grant scheme is now being proposed through the Council's Grants Sub-Board which will continue to provide funding for community infrastructure-led projects.
+5% £3,348 for CIL administration To be used for the Council to administer the collection and distribution of CIL including the Neighbourhood Portion.
 It will also be used to partly fund future reviews of CIL.
-Total available £252,973 £60,199
+Total CIL funds = £411,783